elisatello/itp/Midterm/README.md

 	```

-	- I used the for statements in the `codealong.js` files in `03Operators&Bindings` and `04ControlFlow` folders in the `261fa25` repository as guides to make sure I was nesting them correctly.
+	- I used the for loops in the `codealong.js` files in `03Operators&Bindings` and `04ControlFlow` folders in the `261fa25` repository as guides to make sure I was nesting them correctly.

 	- I tested it with the code from phase 3 and it tiled perfectly, but I need the code to be adaptable to different grid sizes like in the example.